ownchan/server-build-all/README.md

-# server-build-all
+# server-parent
-:muscle: builds all parts of ownChan server in the correct order
+:muscle: builds all parts of ownChan server in the correct order, using the same version number